biozzyn/handroanthus-variant-analysis/README.md

 This step in the pipeline is performed by the script ``VariantAnnotation.sh``.

-The absolute paths of the input data are hardcoded in this script and should be adjusted by the analysist before execution.
+The absolute paths of the input data are hardcoded in this script and should be adjusted by the analyst before execution.

 ```
 WORKDIR="<path-to-analysis>"